 Laura's first public performance as a cellist was at the age of 9 with the Jupiter Chamber Orchestra.
 From 2005 to 2014 Laura was a student at the Royal College of Music Junior Department, where she learned piano with Emily Jeffrey and participated in many ensembles.
 Since 2008 Laura has been a student of the renowned British-Russian cellist Leonid Gorokhov.
 Additionally, she is participating in masterclasses with David Geringas, Ralph Kirshbaum and Miklós Perényi.

-During her young life Laura has already had many other prizes and awards bestowed on her.
+During her young life Laura has already had many prizes and awards bestowed on her.
 At the age of 15, Laura was awarded the title of BBC Young Musician 2012, performing Walton’s Cello Concerto with Kirill Karabits and the Northern Sinfonia at The Sage, Gateshead.
 In 2010 she won “First Prize with Distinction” and a special prize in the final of the Swiss National Youth Music Competition, which led to her performing the Boccherini Cello Concerto in G with the Zurich Chamber Orchestra at Zurich Tonhalle.
 She was also the 2011 winner of the Marjorie Humby competition at the Royal College of Music, the 2011 Beckenham Musician of the Year and 2012 Woking Young Musician of the Year.
-More recently she was awarded the Director's Prize (2012) and the Esther Coleman Prize (2014) for outstanding contributions to the RCM Junior Department.
+She was awarded the Director's Prize (2012) and more recently the Esther Coleman Prize (2014) for outstanding contributions to the RCM Junior Department.
 In September 2014 Laura was awarded the Landgraf von Hessen Prize at the Kronberg Academy's prestigious international masterclasses.

 Laura plays a 1906 cello by Giuseppe Pedrazzini, loaned to her by David & Louise Kaye, and is an Ambassador for both the Prince’s Foundation for Children & the Arts and Brighton Youth Orchestra.

 “The beauty of Laura van der Heijden’s playing lies in the fact that she has a wonderful expressivity, but never, ever overdoes it, and the pianissimo ending of the concerto was enchanting, ending with just the solo cello, captivating the audience…” (Jane Shuttleworth / Bachtrack / May 2012)